raulmur/ORB_SLAM/README.md

 #1.
 License

 ORB-SLAM is released under a GPLv3 license.
-Please note that we provide along ORB-SLAM a modified version of g2o and DBoW2 which are both BSD.
+For a list of all code/library dependencies and associated licenses, please see Dependencies.txt

 For a closed-source version of ORB-SLAM for commercial purposes, please contact the authors.